 "Perhaps not," Alice cautiously replied: "but I know I have to beat time when I learn music."

 "Ah! that accounts for it," said the Hatter.
 "He won't stand beating.
-Now, if you only kept on good terms with him, he'd do almost anything you liked with the clock.
+Now, if you only kept on good terms with him, he'd do almost anything you liked with the clock."

-"Reeling and Writhing, of course, to begin with," the Mock Turtle replied; "and then the different branches of Arithmetic—Ambition, Distraction, Uglification, and Derision."
+"Reeling and Writhing, of course, to begin with," the Mock Turtle replied; "and then the different branches of Arithmetic—Ambition, Distraction, Uglification, and Derision."And about footwear:

 Alice looked down at them, and considered a little before she gave her answer.
 "They're done with blacking, I believe."